 To improve the solubility of PNA probes, the addition of solubility enhancers such as O linker, E linker, X linker, or two Lysines can be used.

 Please refer PNA TOOL for Tm and other guidelines.

 Due to its high affinity and specificity, PNA oligos can efficiently bind its target nucleic acid.
 One of the popular usages of unlabeled PNA is a gene specific blocker of PCR reaction (PNA clamp).
 This technology can efficiently detect SNP mutations in a target gene.

 PNA binds to its target nucleic acid by either orientation but antiparallel is preferred over parallel.
-5' end of PNA is NH2- (also written as 5' or H-) that can be conjugated to other functional groups, and 3' end of PNA is -CONH2 (also written as -NH2 or 3'), which is an inactive end.
+As a default, PNA is written from 5' to 3' or N- to -C, just like DNA or peptides.
+It is also written from NH2- to -CONH2 or H to -NH2.
+The 5' end of PNA NH2- can be conjugated to other functional groups while the 3' end of PNA -CONH2 is an inactive end.
 Acetylation at 5' end can block any potential reactivity.

 Because Tm of PNA is higher than that of DNA, usually 10~21mer is used for most applications.
 A longer length of PNA can reduce solubility.
 High purine content (>60%), especially G base can be a reason for low solubility.
 Depending on the sequence, the possible longest length of PNA is about 40mer.
 However, it is strongly recommended to check its Tm and design the probe that has appropriate length and sequence.

 Please refer PNA TOOL for Tm and other guidelines.

 To improve the solubility of PNA probes, the addition of solubility enhancers such as O linker, E linker, X linker, or 2 Lysines is recommended for PNA with long length (>22mer) or high purine content (>60%).
 These linkers can also work as a spacer for conjugation to other functional groups such as peptides or dyes.